alttch/eva3/xc/drivers/phi/phi_devel.rst

         # process the data
         # ...

-PHI can also manipulate data in ModBus slave memory blocks manually, to do this use functions:
+PHI can also manipulate data in Modbus slave memory blocks manually, to do this use functions:

 .. code-block:: python